Gated Memory Policy: In-Context Memorization and Adaptation

 We adopt the Transformer-based Diffusion Policy~\cite{chi2024diffusionpolicy,liu2024rdt} as our network backbone.
 Given the current image observation $I_t$ and robot proprioception $P_t$, the policy predicts a trajectory of future actions $A_{t:t+h}=\{A_t, A_{t+1}, \cdots, A_{t+h-1}\}$, where $h$ is the action prediction horizon.
 During training, Gaussian noise $\epsilon \sim \mathcal{N}(0,1)$ is progressively added to the ground-truth action $A^0_{t:t+h}$.
 We train a denoising network $\varphi_\theta$ to predict the ground-truth action and calculate the action prediction loss as

 where $k$ is the diffusion step.
 At test time, actions are denoised for $K$ steps using the DDIM~\cite{song2020denoising} noise scheduler.

-While Diffusion Policy performs well on Markovian tasks, its performance degrades when history-dependent capabilities are required, such as history-aware planning or in-context adaptation.
-This is because standard diffusion policies condition only on the most recent one or two observations, making them \textbf{incapable of leveraging extended history}.

-A straightforward way to incorporate longer history is to extend the observation-action window, that is, conditioning on $I_{t-H:t}$ and $P_{t-H:t}$, where $H$ is the history length.
-However, this approach introduces two significant drawbacks: \textbf{(1) Overfitting.} As $H$ increases, the input space expands while the training data remains fixed, making it harder for the model to generalize.
+While Diffusion Policy performs well on Markovian tasks, its performance degrades when history-dependent capabilities are required.
+A straightforward way to incorporate longer history is to extend the observation-action window.
+However, this approach introduces two significant drawbacks: \textbf{(1) Overfitting.} As history length $H$ increases, the input space expands while the training data remains fixed, making it harder for the model to generalize.
 Consequently, the model overfits more easily and performs poorly on long-history sequences at inference time. \textbf{(2) High computational cost.} In Transformer-based architectures, self-attention over $H$ historical tokens scales quadratically as $\mathcal{O}(H^2)$, making both training and inference increasingly expensive as $H$ grows.